elephantscale/elastic-labs/lucene/luke.md

 ## Luke for Lucene
+* Works best as a demo

-In this lab we will use a tool called Luke, in order to analyze Lucene index.
+In this lab, we will use a tool called Luke to analyze the Lucene index.

-#### Note 1: This lab depends in the `index` folder created in the `lucene.md` lab
+#### Note 1: This lab depends on the `index` folder created in the `lucene.md` lab
 Lab Goals:

 1. Install Luke
-1. Explore Luke functionality
+1. Explore Luke's functionality

-#### Note 2: For this lab you will need the Desktop UI.
+#### Note 2: For this lab, you will need the Desktop UI.

 Your lab server will provide this with VNC (ask the instructor about it)